modin-project/modin/docs/getting_started/installation.rst

 Windows
 -------

-All Modin engines except are available both on Windows and Linux as mentioned above.
+All Modin engines are available both on Windows and Linux as mentioned above.
 Default engine on Windows is :doc:`Ray</development/using_pandas_on_ray>`.
 It is also possible to use Windows Subsystem For Linux (WSL_), but this is generally not recommended due to the limitations and poor performance of Ray on WSL, a roughly